dotnet/docs/docs/architecture/grpc-for-wcf-developers/call-credentials.md

 ASP.NET Core 3.0 can handle JSON Web Tokens using the JWT Bearer package.
 The configuration is exactly the same for a gRPC application as an ASP.NET Core MVC application.

-This chapter will focus on JWT Bearer tokens as they are simpler to develop with than WS-Federation.
+This chapter will focus on JWT Bearer tokens as they're easier to develop with than WS-Federation.

 ## Adding authentication and authorization to the server

-The JWT Bearer package is not included in ASP.NET Core 3.0 by default; it must be installed from NuGet: [https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.JwtBearer](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.JwtBearer).
+The JWT Bearer package isn't included in ASP.NET Core 3.0 by default.
+Install the [Microsoft.AspNetCore.Authentication.JwtBearer](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.JwtBearer) NuGet package in your app.

 Add the Authentication service in the Startup class and configure the JWT Bearer handler.